Kerstin Meyer: Early life

 Meyer was born in Stockholm.
 An only child, both her father and grandfather were musicians; her grandfather was from Poland and played in symphony orchestras.
 After arriving in Sweden he also had a music shop and gave instrumental lessons.
 Her father played the trumpet and toured with his father's orchestra around Europe, and later settled to making violins in his own shop.
 Although she started to play the piano at six, she always wanted to become a singer.

-She graduated from the Royal College of Music in Stockholm in 1948 and was a student at the Opera School from 1950 to 1952.
+She graduated from the Royal College of Music, Stockholm, in 1948 and was a student at the Opera School from 1950 to 1952.
 She studied with Adelaide von Skilondz, at the Salzburg Mozarteum, and in Siena, having won the Christine Nilsson Scholarship for studies in Salzburg and Italy, in Rome, and Vienna.
 During the early 1950s, along with Busk Margit Jonsson and Daisy Schörling she formed the three-woman vocal group the 'Melody Girls', which made several recordings.